-Calculate your taxable income as if you were not entitled to this reduction.
+To work out whether you are entitled to this reduction, calculate your taxable income as if you were not entitled to this reduction.
 If you had a taxable loss, treat it as zero for the purposes of this calculation.

 Add up the following amounts: